 There are two types of drive in pallet rack: cold rolled and structural.
 Structural drive-in pallet racks are made from hot steel which is rolled to form I-beams and C channels.

 Structural steel rack is more expensive than cold rolled but can handle forklift abuse, which is important to consider when using drive-in or drive-through pallet racking as it is designed to be loaded by lift vehicles.
-Structural steel frames can usually be repaired instead of replaced.
+Structural steel rack frames can usually be repaired instead of replaced.
 Structural drive-in pallet rack also holds more weight than cold rolled.

 Cold rolled drive-in rack begins as a piece of flat steel.
 It is processed through a machine which rolls the steel into the desired form.
 This type of rack uses less steel which reduces the cost.
-Cold rolled rack is easily damaged when hit, therefore, it’s recommended that you use column protectors and/or end of aisle guards.
+Cold rolled rack is easily damaged when hit, therefore, it’s recommended that you use column protectors and/or end of aisle rack guards.

 Our used pallet racking is a fraction of the cost of new and is in great working condition.
 All of our used equipment is inspected before purchase to ensure that and you will not compromise safety or quality when buying used from ASI.
 We will work with you to determine the best style of racking to suit your material handling needs.